mayope/deployment-plugin/README.md

        }
        dockerScan {
-          failOnThreshold = "CRITICAL" //when not set build failes with high vulnerabilities ignoreFilePat = "path/to/ignore/file" //if not set the grype.yaml is expected in the project dir }
+          failOnThreshold = "CRITICAL" //when not set build failes with high vulnerabilities ignoreFilePath = "path/to/ignore/file" //if not set the grype.yaml is expected in the project dir }
        dockerPush {
           registryRoot = "registry.mayope.net" // docker registry to use